Black Witch Moths (Ascalapha odorata)

 A Fallout of Black Witches (Ascalapha odorata) Associated with Hurricane Claudette

-The following report, just now coming in, is from Grand Isle, LA where the eye of Tropical Storm Cindy hit on July 5, 2005:
+The following reports are from Grand Isle on the coast of Louisiana where the eye of Tropical Storm Cindy hit on July 5, 2005:

 ----- Sent: Thursday, July 14, 2005 8:35 AM